OUR MA LAW

-Our MA Law* is designed for non-law graduates who want to gain a legal qualification at Masters Level.
-An MA Law* is an internationally recognised qualification which maintains its merit both in and outside of the legal sector.
+Our MA Law is designed for non-law graduates who want to gain a legal qualification at Masters Level.
+We offer full-time and part-time options at a choice of locations as well as online.
+You can choose to begin the MA Law in either September or January.*

-This qualification gives you the opportunity to progress with vocational training to become a qualified solicitor or barrister within England and Wales, but also provides a standalone internationally recognised Master’s award, which is highly attractive to employers in a variety of disciplines.
-This makes it the perfect choice if you want to keep your career options open.
+On completion of the course, you’ll have the opportunity to progress your studies to become a solicitor or barrister in the UK, whilst obtaining a Master’s award, which will be highly attractive to employers in a variety of disciplines.
+This course is the perfect choice if you wish to keep your career options open.

 To be eligible to take up your place on our MA Law you must possess an undergraduate degree (or equivalent) at 2:1 or above in any discipline.